manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 **Validity**: The output of broadcast is the leader's input value.
 The output of Recover is either the leader's input value or  $\bot$.

-**Weak Termination of Broadcast**: if the leader is non-faulty then all parties output a value and terminate.
+**Weak Termination of Broadcast**: If the leader is non-faulty then all non-faulty parties output a value and terminate.

-**Termination of Recover**: if all parties start Recover, then all parties output a value and terminate.
+**Termination of Recover**: If all parties start Recover, then all non-faulty parties output a value and terminate.

-**Recoverability**: if all parties all start Recover *after* some party outputs a value from Broadcast then all parties will output this value in the Recover.
+**Recoverability**: If all parties all start Recover *after* some party outputs a value from Broadcast then all parties will output this value in the Recover.

 #### Observe that:
 1. The Broadcast may not terminate.